 FREQUENTLY ASKED QUESTIONS

-Please view our frequently asked questions below.
+Please view our faq below.
 If you have a question that is not answered on this page, please call us at 518.887.2260 or you can submit your question online on our Contact Us page.

 What is a board-certified specialist?